Product, Price, People and Promotion are the core components to most marketing plans.

 How is the plan integrated in to the property operations?
 Without specific action items, the plan is a report providing little value.
-What a waste.
-A thorough marketing plan has taken a considerable amount of time to prepare, why is there failure to follow through with the action items adding structure to the marketing efforts of the property?
+A thorough marketing plan has taken a considerable amount of time to prepare.
+But without implementing the action items there will be no results.

 “We’re too busy!”